Professor Sciubba′s CV

 My academic career has been enhanced by my policy experience as demographics consultant to the Office of the Secretary of Defense (Policy).
 Though I loved living and working in the Washington, DC area, the music, food, and community of downtown Memphis are the best I’ve found.

-I am happy to serve as the advisor to Sigma Iota Rho, our chapter of the International Studies Honor Society, and to Green Rhodes, our student environmental group.
-I am also a member of Phi Beta Kappa at Rhodes.
-I serve on the Alumnae Board of Agnes Scott College and the Grants Committee of the Women′s Foundation for a Greater Memphis.
+I am happy to serve as the advisor to Sigma Iota Rho, our chapter of the International Studies Honor Society.
+I am also on the executive committee of Phi Beta Kappa at Rhodes.
+I serve on the Alumnae Board of Agnes Scott College and support the Women′s Foundation for a Greater Memphis.

 Ph.D., University of Maryland, College Park (International Relations and Comparative Politics)